npersonn/integrate-polarsteps/README.txt

 1. Install the plugin.
 Upload a zip-archive or upload `polarsteps-integration` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Obtain Username (and if needed Trip Id) from Polarsteps.com and add it to the plugins settings (see FAQs)
+1. Obtain Username (and if needed Trip Id) from Polarsteps.com and add it to the plugin's settings (see FAQs)
 1. If WP-Cron is not activated.
-Install & actviate Cronjob Plugin e.g. `Cronjob Scheduler`
+Install & activate Cronjob Plugin e.g. `Cronjob Scheduler`
 1. Schedule the action `polarsteps_update_steps` whenever needed e.g. hourly
-1. Add the widget on your page to see the last location ("Step") on your page
+1. Add the widget to your page to see the last location ("Step") on your page

-== Missing Functionality due to current state of Development ==
+== Missing Functionality due to current (early) state of Development ==
-* Auto obtain User
 * Support multiple trips by Trip Id
 * Show all cached steps in the wordpress options and allow CRUD.